f5devcentral/f5-agility-labs-nginx/docs/class12/module3/lab1/lab1.rst

 Describe
 --------

-Kubernetes *describe* shows details of a specific resource or group of resources.This command joins many API calls together to form a detailed description of a given resource or group of resources.
-This command you have run several times during this class to find detailed information on your deployed resources.
+Kubernetes *describe* shows details of a specific resource or group of resources.
+This command joins many API calls together to form a detailed description of a given resource or group of resources.
+This is the command you have run several times during this class to find detailed information on your deployed resources.

 .. code-block:: bash
    :caption: Describe